|

 conceptions of “God” and reality have shifted across time and cultures,

 oscillating between dualist, non-dualist, and monist perspectives.
-Rather

-them as developmental survival supports—analogous to phases of human
+reinterpret them as developmental survival supports—analogous to

-maturation. ·
+phases of human maturation. ·

-God is here defined not as a
+God is here defined not as a supernatural

-supernatural agent but as the Universal Procedure: the generative rule-set (like a Universal Turing Machine) from which all
+agent but as the Universal Procedure: the generative rule-set (like a Universal Turing Machine) from which all

 identifiable realities emerge. ·

-Man is a local, finite
+Man is a local, finite iteration

-within specific constraints.
+specific constraints.
 Thus, the

 three worldviews are expedient fictions that scaffold the maturing